The Best of Both Worlds

 Basic Ride Types

-There are three basic ride types you will use almost every time:
+There are two basic ride types you will use almost every time:

-2. Xert EBC controlled workout with Zwift (Recommended)
+2. Xert EBC controlled SMART workout with Zwift (Recommended for MIXED MODE workouts)

 Note: Xert’s curvilinear XSSR intervals will be exported as ramps based on %FTP, so some workouts may be harder (or easier) than performing the workout with one of the Xert Workout Players.
 Example shown below using the SMART – Closer 170 workout: